Product glossary

 Account-based pension

-An account-based pension (also called an allocated pension) is one of a number of concessionally taxed products that investors can buy with a lump sum from a superannuation fund, or pay from a self-managed superannuation fund, to give them an income during retirement.
+An account-based pension (also called an allocated pension) is one of a number of concessionally taxed products that investors can buy with a lump sum from a superannuation fund, or pay from a SMSF, to give them an income during retirement.
 An investment account is set up with this money from which they draw a regular income.
 A minimum payment must be made at least annually.
 It is also possible to nominate a reversionary pensioner to continue to receive income payments after the member’s death.

 Lifetime pension